Acumatica/Acumatica-PricingAnalysis/README.md

 Cost is determined based on

 * Actual/Specific cost is utilized for allocated Lot/Serial #.
-* Standard cost or line cost is utilized for non-stock items having cost accrual enabled.
+* Standard cost or line cost is utilized for non-stock items.
 * Last Cost is utilized for zero stock item.

 ### Prerequisites